ChukwuEmekaAjah/buycoins_python/readme.md

 For creating a cryptocurrency address, see the main documentation here: [Create cryptocurrency address](https://developers.buycoins.africa/receiving/create-address)

 #### create
 This function takes a single compulsory parameter which is the account name to use for the new virtual bank account.
 Just like in GraphQL where you specify the fields you want returned, it accepts an optional fields parameter that's a list.
 If a fields list is not provided, it defaults to returning all the data the `mutation` can return.
-The function raises an exception if a valid `account_name` parameter is not provided or the `fields` property provided contains an invalid field dict.
+The function raises an exception if a valid `account_name` parameter is not provided or the `fields` parameter provided contains an invalid field dict.

 It returns the newly created virtual bank account `dict` or an error response `dict` if the request to the Buycoins API fails.